renatols-jf/spboot-chassi/README.md

 this is currently in use in a handful of professional microservices without any issues.
 I'll continue to use it as it evolves, and I don't expect any downsides to it.
 Be it as it may, more work is to be expected.
-Both features and overall enhancements, like a test suite, will be added.
+Both features and overall enhancements, such as a test suite, will be added.

-Also, this project does not currently support NIO (Spring Webflux)  as it uses ThreadLocal to control the request context.
+Additionally, this project does not currently support NIO (Spring Webflux)  as it uses ThreadLocal to control the request context.
 A simple solution is to add methods to take a snapshot of the context and reinitialize after the NIO code.
 A more automatic solution would require greater effort.
-Be it as it may, the snapshot is also not supported yet.
+Be that as it may, the snapshot is also not supported yet.
 This is not related to the standard NIO Thread pool.

 This was built and tested using Java 21 and Spring Boot 3.2.5.
 A Java 11 version with Spring 2.x.x